CorradoLanera/grouper/README.md

 status](https://github.com/CorradoLanera/grouper/workflows/test-coverage/badge.svg)](https://github.com/CorradoLanera/grouper/actions)
 <!-- badges: end -->

-For Zoom examination it is useful to divided students into breakout rooms.
-When students are in a large number it could be necessary to consider multiple turns to complete an examination. `{grouper}` help you in grouping students in turns and in breakout room within each turn.
+For Zoom (and other on-line or in person) examinations it could be useful to divided students into breakout rooms.
+When students are in a large number it could be necessary to consider multiple turns to complete an examination too.

+`{grouper}` help you in grouping students in turns and in breakout room within each turn.

 ## Installation